I was in the second year of running my client service business and found myself asking this question, over and over again:

 We took a hard look at how we onboard new clients at Audience Ops, the blog content service that I started a few years earlier.
 What seemed to work for our earliest clients simply wasn't scaling as the business started maturing.

-It was obvious: Client onboarding was a major bottleneck.
+It was obvious: the client onboarding process was a major bottleneck.

 It clogged up our operation.
 It ate up time and energy for me and my team.
 Even worse—it was preventing our business' growth in a major way.